 The irony of losing so much mangrove coverage over time is that in the future we will potentially be more dependent on it than ever before.
 The reason for this is twofold.
 Firstly due to climate change tropical storms like hurricanes are going to become much more frequent and powerful.
 As we also lose our natural protection to these events the damage will exponentially increase.
 We are already starting to see this happening now with devastating storms such as Dorian in the Bahamas, where mangroves forests have seriously decreased in size.
 The second reason is that with an increasing global population, food security is more important than ever.
 With the loss of mangroves the knock-on effects to fisheries is only just starting to be realised.
 Unfortunately more people also means more places to live, which only makes clearing more mangroves seem more likely.
 All of this means we will start taking a serious financial hit in the future if we are unable to save these precious ecosystems.

 How do we protect them?

-But regardless of how we do achieve it, we need to start protecting these massively underappreciated spindly wonders.
-Before we start losing all the valuable benefits we gain from them forever.
+However, regardless of how we do achieve it, we need to start protecting these massively underappreciated spindly wonders, before we start losing all the valuable benefits we gain from them forever.